onguntoglu/pyadrc/docs/introduction.rst

 What's next?
 ------------

-Head over to :ref:`examples-label` to check out various implementation of the library.
+Head over to :ref:`notebooks-label` to check out various implementation of the library.

 Take a look at :ref:`api-label` for a complete documentation of the library.